 According to UNICEF, 70 percent of people around the world will live in cities by the year 2050.
 As cities grow in density, they will increasingly suffer from vehicular congestion, poor urban planning, and insufficient highway designs—all of which contribute to accidents, unnecessary time and money spent commuting, and lost productivity and economic growth.
 However, recent advancements in technology could offset these consequences and change the way we travel.
 With ubiquitous connectivity, 5G networks, dynamic traffic signals, remote sensors, and autonomous vehicles, it is possible to increase automotive safety, efficiency, and operations.

-On March 23, the Center for Technology Innovation at Brookings will hold a forum on smart transportation and discuss a white paper on “Smart Transportation in China and the United States.”
+On March 23, the Center for Technology Innovation at Brookings held a forum on smart transportation and discuss a white paper on “Smart Transportation in China and the United States.”
 How many lives could be saved through the use of autonomous vehicles?
 How many billions of dollars of GDP generated?
-Experts will examine which technological developments have the potential to turn current systems into smart transportation networks, with an emphasis on China and the United States.
-They will also discuss the ways in which public opinion and policy frameworks differ between these countries and what unique challenges are faced in deploying smart transportation networks.
+Experts examined which technological developments have the potential to turn current systems into smart transportation networks, with an emphasis on China and the United States.
+They also discussed the ways in which public opinion and policy frameworks differ between these countries and what unique challenges are faced in deploying smart transportation networks.

-After the session, panelists will take questions from the audience.
-This event will be webcast live.
+After the session, panelists took questions from the audience.
+The event was webcast live.

 To subscribe or manage your subscriptions to our top event topic lists, please visit our event topics page.